blitzzkid/stashaway-portfolio-benchmarking/README.md

 1. Before the user selects any benchmark portfolio in the drop down there is already one benchmark portfolio (E.g. 40% VTSMX (Stock) + 60% VBMFX (Bond)) displayed in the chart by default, along with the StashAway Risk 14% portfolio.
 2. The portfolio value on the crosshair is rounded up to the nearest whole number.
 3. The user invested a sum of $100,000 in 2012 and did not make any further deposits
+4. If the USD/SGD exchange rate data for a particular date is not available, a fixed number of 1.36 is used

 ## Incomplete features due to lack of time

-1. Re-rendering of chart upon selection of currency
+1. Optimizing exchange rate function (Re-rending is slow because of the searching of exchange rate data)
 2. Constructing of portfolio using the weightages provided (i.e. 20% stocks and 80% bonds)
 3. Drop down for User profile, more actions, overview
 4. Separate pages for links on menu bar and navigation bar, Support on footer
+5. Styling of crosshair in chart, other chart elements and dropdown selection
+6. Responsiveness of CSS

 ## Application design